-Frequent Driver: A type of driver who drives for University business more than 10 hours per month and for whom driving is not an essential job function (see also Infrequent Driver and Occupational Driver).
+Frequent Driver: A type of driver who drives for University business from 10 to 25 hours or more per month and for whom driving is not an essential job function (see also Infrequent Driver and Occupational Driver).

 Infrequent Driver: A type of driver who drives for University business for less than 10 hours per month and for whom driving is not an essential job function (see also Frequent Driver and Occupational Driver).